realA10001986/Lou-s-Cafe-Jukebox/Electronics/Control Board/README.md

 - jog dials (XH4, front; labeled "Pushwheels")
 - panel LEDs (XH-4AWD, rear)
 - speaker for audio (PH 2pin)
-- (Timetravel: Unused; the bottom right 4-pin connector is not required)
+- (The bottom right 4-pin connector is not required)

 To have [JCLPCB](https://jlcpcb.com) make your Control Board:
 1) Create an account at jlcpcb.com